ACCESS & TRANSPORTATION

 Ferries.
 Long waits are common in the summer.
 Know the ferry schedules to arrive at the right time.
 The Kootenay Lake Ferry between Balfour and Kootenay Bay is the longest free ferry in the world.
 The other ferry is on Upper Arrow Lake goes between Galena Bay and Shelter Bay.

 Trails.
 In the West Kootenay, if you are not bushwhacking, then it’s a trail.
 Some trails (Kokanee Glacier PP) are superb but many are steep, rough and bushy.
 Maintenance by Provincial Parks has deteriorated in recent years and deadfall is a frequent obstacle.
 Volunteers are now more involved in trail maintenance.
 Some of the trails were overgrown by vegetation decades ago and are nonexistent.
 The only extensive regions in all the Columbia Mountains which have maintained trails are Glacier and Mount Revelstoke National Parks, Kokanee Glacier Provincial Park, the southern part of Wells Gray Park and the Halvorson Group.
 Old mining trails can be very handy but are often overgrown and hard to follow since the mining has ceased.
 The routes themselves often go where the climber wishes to go.
-A limited number of trails is also either open or maintained.
+A limited number of trails are also either open or maintained.
 The best way to deal with the access problem is to consult with the BC Ministry of Forests, particularly in Kamloops, Prince George or Nelson, but even the experts may lack up-to-date information because of the rapid changes in road and trail conditions.

 Backpacking.
 Parties attempting to reach objectives by backpacking will often find the job difficult and lengthy, and only the toughest individuals will reach them.
 Animal trails (elk, moose, bear) are often useful to the backpacker, but much of the time they do not lead to the places where humans wish to go, for instance, to swamps.
 Be careful of meeting the trail makers when you use them.